AAlamri143/liri-node-app/README.md

 * Plot of the movie
 * Actors in the movie

-* A movie search with no title will output data for the movie 'Mr. Nobody
+* A movie search with no title will output data for the movie 'Mr. Nobody'

 ## Examples:
 ![GitHub Logo](/images/movie.png)